IsaiahDelaCruz/IsaiahDelaCruz.github.io/projects/ProjectJanus.md

 For this webpage I focused on key foundations of the project such as the browser page, github project page, and attributing to improvements and fixing the system.

-### Browser Page
+#### Browser Page

-### Github Project Page
+#### Github Project Page

-### Fixes and Improvements
+#### Fixes and Improvements

-### Miscellaneous Contributions
+#### Miscellaneous Contributions

 Aside from the contributions stated prior, the project as a whole took alot of collective effort from each and every member.
 As for my minor contributions this included organizing a few team meatings, occasionally checking in on others with tasks, and also keeping all of our resources organized in both Github and Discord.
+Overall the little things matter most especially when working on a big project like Project Janus and each of my members contributed to the little things immensely.